Taking a modern, workplace web app from idea to market.

 Twine is an intranet for the modern workplace.
 Built as a SaaS web app, Twine has been helping businesses bring their people, content and ideas together since 2016.
 Today, it powers a diverse range of over 300 businesses, connecting 120,000 employees in 144 countries.

-We started Twine with one ambition; to help big companies talk to their employees like small ones.
-For some time we’d been consulting organisations like Shell and NHS on simplifying their internal communication processes and began to notice something.
+We started Twine with one ambition; to help big companies talk to their employees like small ones do.
+For some time we’d been consulting organisations like Shell and the NHS on simplifying their internal communication processes and began to notice something.
 Internal tools on the market tended to complicate comms, rather than simplify them.
 With Twine, we wanted to change that – to prove that there was a simpler way of engaging teams.

 We wanted an application that allowed users from all over the world to communicate and collaborate.
 Twine did this, and much more.
 It allowed users to build their own teams and manage workflows – it was amazing to see them connect so quickly.Jennifer Gearheart-Tang, Global Innovation & Research Manager – Royal Dutch Shell

 We were bringing a new kind web app to an old category, so our first priority was to go in, research the market and talk to users about the problems they were facing.
 With Twine, that meant sitting down with HR managers, business leaders and frontline staff at a range of partner businesses.
 We led numerous rounds of workshops and interviews to ensure the application we were designing met their needs.

 The data we collected was varied.
 Some users wanted a place to create and share content, others wanted a document repository.
-These varied requirements challenged us to develop an application that would appeal to each group, without the bloated feature-set of traditional enterprise software.
+These varied requirements challenged us to develop a digital product that would appeal to each group, without the bloated feature-set of traditional enterprise software.

 Using our research, our product design teams identified six user needs that should be addressed through six core features: People, Knowledge, News, Forums, Files and Expenses, all brought together on a dashboard.
 These features were designed to be intuitive and seamlessly help users complete tasks, like the ability to reorganize content using drag and drop or send email alerts with one click.